- Oops!Something went wrong.Please try again later.

 These days it's easy to simply buy an index fund, and your returns should (roughly) match the market.
 But one can do better than that by picking better than average stocks (as part of a diversified portfolio).
 To wit, the Rigel Pharmaceuticals, Inc. (NASDAQ:RIGL) share price is 49% higher than it was a year ago, much better than the market return of around 22% (not including dividends) in the same period.
 That's a solid performance by our standards!
 Zooming out, the stock is actually down 13% in the last three years.

-Given that Rigel Pharmaceuticals didn't make a profit in the last twelve months, we'll focus on revenue growth to form a quick view of its business development.
+Because Rigel Pharmaceuticals made a loss in the last twelve months, we think the market is probably more focussed on revenue and revenue growth, at least for now.
 When a company doesn't make profits, we'd generally expect to see good revenue growth.
 Some companies are willing to postpone profitability to grow revenue faster, but in that case one does expect good top-line growth.

 A Different Perspective

 It's good to see that Rigel Pharmaceuticals has rewarded shareholders with a total shareholder return of 49% in the last twelve months.
 That's better than the annualised return of 5% over half a decade, implying that the company is doing better recently.
 In the best case scenario, this may hint at some real business momentum, implying that now could be a great time to delve deeper.
 I find it very interesting to look at share price over the long term as a proxy for business performance.
 But to truly gain insight, we need to consider other information, too.
 Even so, be aware that Rigel Pharmaceuticals is showing 1 warning sign in our investment analysis , you should know about...

 Of course, you might find a fantastic investment by looking elsewhere.
 So take a peek at this free list of companies we expect will grow earnings.

 Please note, the market returns quoted in this article reflect the market weighted average returns of stocks that currently trade on US exchanges.